Ivosidenib (Tibsovo®)

 Possible Side Effects

 There are a number of things you can do to manage the side effects of ivosidenib.
-Talk to your care team about these recommendations.
+Talk to your provider about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Differentiation Syndrome

-This results from the changes ivosidenib causes to blood cell production in patients with leukemia.
+Differentiation syndrome is caused by the changes that ivosidenib makes to blood cell production in patients with leukemia.
 Symptoms of differentiation syndrome include fever (temperature >100.4°F or 38°C), sudden weight gain, bone or joint pain, and fluid build-up around the heart, lungs, and/or chest, causing shortness of breath or difficulty breathing.
 This syndrome is treated with high doses of steroids (like dexamethasone or prednisone) and diuretics (fluid pills).
-Your healthcare providers will monitor for these signs or symptoms, but it is also important for you to tell your doctor or nurse promptly if you experience any of these symptoms.
+Your provider will monitor for these signs or symptoms, but it is also important for you to tell your provider right away if you have any of these symptoms.

 Low Red Blood Cell Count (Anemia)